 Product Liability Issues

-If you or a loved one has been injured as the result of a defective product, you may be able to seek compensation for the injuries, damages and losses you have sustained.
+If you or a loved one has been injured due to a defective product, you may be able to seek compensation for the injuries, damages and losses you have sustained.
 An experienced product defect lawyer can help you better understand your legal rights and options.